-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - generally cooperate with the liquidator and his or her investigation and enquiries into the affairs of the debtor.

 If the directors do not cooperate, the liquidator has the power to apply to the court for their public examination.

-In the case of an MVL, the directors must also provide a declaration of solvency of the debtor, which must be filed with the Insolvency Department and presented to the general meeting.
+In the case of an MVL, the directors (or a majority of them) must provide a declaration of solvency of the debtor, which must be filed with the Insolvency Department and presented to the general meeting.

 Receivership: The directors retain certain powers, as mentioned in questions 4.1 and 4.3; however, they no longer have the power to manage the assets secured by the floating charge debenture, as these are placed in the hands of the receiver.
 The directors must provide the receiver with a statement of the affairs of the debtor drawn up on the date of his or her appointment.

-Examinership: The directors continue in their functions; however, their powers may be limited by a court order.
+Examinership: The directors retain control of the affairs of the debtor unless, following a petition by the examiner, their powers are limited by a court order.
 If the application for the appointment of an examiner is made by the debtor, a creditor or a member, the directors of the debtor must cooperate with the independent expert for the preparation of the report.
 Once an examiner has been appointed, the directors must:

 - produce all books and documents relating to the debtor which are in their possession or under their control;